 Life may be still be tough for a little while, but it’s looking like a sharp upswing is on its way, and we can take comfort in this.

 In a bid to protect the economy throughout the downturn, the Office for Budget Responsibility is estimating the final bill for the UK government will stand at more than £300 billion.

 We can reasonably expect further initiatives from the Chancellor as we strive to bounce back from the economic malaise.
 According to the ‘Bailout for Business after Coronavirus’ report from the Institute for Government, former No.10 adviser Giles Wilkes argues that the cost of supporting business through the crisis is affordable if it helps us return to economic growth.

-And governments throughout the European Union are also implementing a variety of fiscal measures while the US, which has long been a catalyst for global economic growth, now expects to borrow a record $3 trillion in the second quarter to pay for coronavirus relief measures.
+And governments throughout the European Union are also implementing a variety of fiscal measures while the US, which has long been a catalyst for global economic growth, has approved stimulus packages totalling around $3 trillion.

 No return to austerity